Every morning I find myself checking the ‘On this day’ section of my Facebook page and on Thursday this appeared.

-Telling us that our of 130 covers on a Friday night they serve around about 80 of those steaks you could see the passion in his eyes about creating a fusion of dishes other than steak.
+Telling us that our of 130 covers on a Friday night.
+They serve around about 80 of those steaks you could see the passion in his eyes about creating a fusion of dishes other than steak.

 The first course he served for the evening was Smoked Mackerel lightly pickled with seasonal vegetables.
 I’m going to be brutally honest here.
 When I saw it was Mackerel I wasn’t too keen.
-I’ve always been told mackerel is a dirty fish and the scent of it really turns my stomach.
+I’ve always been told mackerel is a dirty fish.
+The smell of it really turns my stomach.
 It’s just one of those fish I cannot for the life of me get away with, however, when in Rome.
 This dish wasn’t something I’d usually choose from a menu, and it certainly wouldn’t be something I’d choose after.
 It was quite a struggle for a couple of others around the table.
 I could see this working well with crab or lobster or even salmon, for me though, this opening course was not to my taste.

 Slow Roasted Tomato Soup with Basil Pesto was the next course.
-A light palette cleanser, this slow roasted soup was delicate and light, the hint of pesto drizzled in the centre gave it the depth it required to stand out.
+A light palette cleanser, this slow roasted soup was delicate and light.
+The hint of pesto drizzled in the centre gave it the depth it required to stand out.
 The tomato soup was well seasoned and made for a nice cleanse after the strong palatability of the Mackerel.

-The third course was probably the one I was looking forward to the most, perhaps as I have put myself on a carb ban for the foreseeable future and probably because risotto is one of my favourite dishes when done right.
+The third course was probably the one I was looking forward to the most.
+Perhaps as I have put myself on a carb ban for the foreseeable future and probably because risotto is one of my favourite dishes when done right.
 This Lightly Curried Smoked Haddock Risotto was served with a parmesan crisp.
 The dish was mouthwatering, the curried risotto was rich and yellow in colour with peas to break it up.
 The flavour was rich and ambrosial without being overpowering.
 The smoked haddock worked well with the curry and I could have easily eaten this as a main.

 The piece de resistance from Paul’s menu was the Slow-cooked Belly Pork, Vale of Mowbray Black Pudding, Pommes Puree, roasted cauliflower and caramelised cauliflower puree.
-Having been a vegetarian for 20 years and only transitioning into meat-eating the past year belly pork is one of those dishes that I’m always hesitant to try, I’m not sure why though.
+Having been a vegetarian for 20 years and only transitioning into meat-eating the past year belly pork is one of those dishes that I’m always hesitant to try.
+I’m not sure why though.
 The pork arrived with a crackling, it was tender and fell apart, when teamed with the pomme puree it was simply heavenly.

 For a restaurant famed for their steaks they really do have a great team behind the pass cultivating high-end culinary masterpieces.
 Served with kale, one of my personal favourites and roasted cauliflower this feast was devilishly divine without interfering with my extremely strict diet.

-The final course was the raspberry & passion fruit panna cotta with raspberry sorbet.
+The final course was the raspberry & passion fruit pannacotta with raspberry sorbet.
 Being more of a savoury girl, discovering different desserts is exciting.
 Tasting a fusion of different flavours.
 Admittedly I cannot turn down an Eton Mess (my Godmother makes the best in the world and that is a verified fact!).
-So when this panna cotta arrived I was excited to try it.
+So when this pannacotta arrived I was excited to try it.
 A gorgeous pink colour the presentation of the desserts has to be one of my favourite things about MPW they’re almost magical and Willy Wonka-like.

-The soft base of the panna cotta worked well to cleanse the palate after the richness of the pork.
-Whilst the passionfruit gave it a kick which not only made the dessert really stand out, it also opened my eyes to creamier dishes.
-The portion size of this was perfect, I think perhaps I don’t order desserts as they’re often too large, this was just the perfect amount of sweetness without being too much.
+The soft base of the pannacotta worked well to cleanse the palate after the richness of the pork.
+Whilst the passionfruit gave it a kick.
+Which not only made the dessert really stand out, it also opened my eyes to creamier dishes.
+The portion size of this was perfect.
+I think perhaps I don’t order desserts as they’re often too large, this was just the perfect amount of sweetness without being too much.